raehik/aqa-computing/units/2/3-machine-level-architecture/04-fetch-execute-cycle/notes.md

 Fetch-Execute cycle
 -------------------

+*Note: see `/exams/comp2/common-questions.md` for a definitive guide on questions about the FET cycle.*

 1. Instruction time / I-time
   1. **Fetch:** Next instruction fetched from address currently in PC and stored in IR.
 Finally, increment PC.